 ● malaise, fatigue and occasional fever

 ● Limited range of motion

 Once arthritis appears, it never subsides on its own.
 The good news is arthritis takes quite a bit to set in, so acting in time can spare the joint.
 The bad news is that it most often attacks all joints in the body, with the smallest ones (knuckles and toes) getting worn down first.

-Our advice is to always pay attention to any discomfort, especially consistent and worsening one.
+Our advice is to always pay attention to any discomfort, especially consistent and worsening ones.
 Give it professional care and ask for several opinions before doing any complicated medical procedure that could have serious downsides.
-This may include arthroscopic shoulder examination to evaluate shoulder labrum injuries, shoulder osteoarthritis or rotator cuff injuries.
+This may include an arthroscopic shoulder examination to evaluate shoulder labrum injuries, shoulder osteoarthritis, or rotator cuff injuries.